ruediste/salta/README.md

 If no binding is found for an injection point, it is attempted to create a just in time (JIT) binding.
 The JIT binding may never be used instead of any existing binding.
 Otherwise, an injection point bound to a certain binding would suddenly be bound to the JIT binding once the JIT binding is created.

 Depending on the input data or requests of an application, the order in which JIT bindings are requested and thus created varies highly.
-For the robustness of the application it is important that the bindings used for an injection point does not vary on this order.
+For the predictability of the dependency injection it is important that the bindings used for an injection point does not vary on this order.

 As long as no injection point can be served by more than one JIT binding, this is not an issue.
 However, as soon as the sets of injection points served by the JIT bindings overlaps, we are in trouble.